North Korea fires 23 missiles, one landing off South Korean coast for first time | Law-Order

 "The hostile forces' inordinate moves for military confrontation have created a grave situation on the Korean peninsula," Pak said in a statement carried by state news agency KCNA.
 On Tuesday in Washington, U.S. State Department spokesperson Ned Price said that the drills were "purely defensive in nature" and that the United States had made clear to North Korea that it harboured no hostile intent.

 Price added that the United States and its allies had also made clear that there would be "profound costs and profound consequences" if North Korea resumed nuclear testing.
 He did not elaborate.
-LAUNCHING MISSILES IN 'NEW WAYS'
+When asked about the missile launch, Chinese Foreign Ministry spokesperson Zhao Lijian told a regular briefing in Beijing that safeguarding peace and stability on the peninsula was in everyone's interest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)